JEFH507/org-chart-goose-orchestrator/README.md

 This project is Apache 2.0 licensed—forever.
 All components (Privacy Guard, Agent Mesh, Controller, Profile System) are free to self-host, modify, and redistribute.
 No feature gates, no paid tiers in the core.

 **Future exploration:** A managed SaaS version (where I host the Controller for enterprises, while Privacy Guard stays local on their machines) might make sense after proving the open-source version works.
 No decisions made yet—just exploring sustainability models.
-See `docs/grants/GRANT_PROPOSAL.md` for the full business/grant thinking.

 ## Documentation